ABOUT THE NEXTGEN CONSORTIUM

 The Consortium draws upon the experience and expertise of brands, municipalities, material recovery facilities and manufactures to scale its impact.
 Beyond reimagining the life cycle of the fiber in to-go cups, the Consortium addresses the issues of packaging waste on multiple fronts: exploring a variety of packaging innovations, testing reuse & refill models to reduce the overall use of packaging materials, and strengthening the materials recovery & recycling systems to support this transition.

 Closed Loop Partners’ Center for the Circular Economy manages the Consortium.
 Founding Partners Starbucks and McDonald’s lead the unprecedented pre-competitive collaboration amongst consumer brands committed to advancing foodservice packaging solutions, including the hot and cold fiber cup.
-The Coca-Cola Company, Yum!
-Brands, Nestlé, Wendy’s and Jacobs Douwe Egberts are supporting partners.
-The World Wildlife Fund (WWF) advises our strategy and all initiatives.
-IDEO is our innovation partner.
+The Coca-Cola Company is a Sector Lead Partner.
+JDE Peet’s, Wendy’s and Yum!
+Brands are Supporting Partners.
+The World Wildlife Fund (WWF) is the Environmental Advisory Partner.

 Andy Corlett, Global Director, Global Packaging Solutions, Innovation & Sustainability, Starbucks